 إِنَّنِي أَنَا اللَّهُ لَا إِلَٰهَ إِلَّا أَنَا فَاعْبُدْنِي وَأَقِمِ الصَّلَاةَ لِذِكْرِي – 20:14

 Verily!
 I am Allah!
-La ilaha illa Ana (none has the right to be worshipped but I), so worship Me, and perform As-Salat (Iqamat-as-Salat) for My Remembrance
+La ilaha illa Ana (none has the right to be worshipped but I), so worship Me and perform As-Salat (Iqamat-as-Salat) for My Remembrance

 We are all aware of the spiritual benefits of offering prayers and how it brings one close to Allah Almighty however most of us are unaware that there is also a number of physical benefits that can be associated with praying five times a day.

 Hygiene, in general, is given huge importance in Islam.
-Ablution or wudhu is a precondition for each salah meaning that a Muslim that offers their prayers regularly throughout the day will always be in the state of purity and would be extra careful in regards to his personal hygiene including the cleanliness of their clothes.
+Ablution or wudhu is a precondition for each salah meaning that a Muslim who offers their prayers regularly throughout the day will always be in a state of purity and would be extra careful in regards to his personal hygiene including the cleanliness of their clothes.
 Additionally, the use of miswak before praying is also encouraged which can help maintain oral hygiene.

 يَا أَيُّهَا الَّذِينَ آمَنُوا إِذَا قُمْتُمْ إِلَى الصَّلَاةِ فَاغْسِلُوا وُجُوهَكُمْ وَأَيْدِيَكُمْ إِلَى الْمَرَافِقِ وَامْسَحُوا بِرُءُوسِكُمْ وَأَرْجُلَكُمْ إِلَى الْكَعْبَيْنِ ۚ وَإِن كُنتُمْ جُنُبًا فَاطَّهَّرُوا ۚ وَإِن كُنتُم مَّرْضَىٰ أَوْ عَلَىٰ سَفَرٍ أَوْ جَاءَ أَحَدٌ مِّنكُم مِّنَ الْغَائِطِ أَوْ لَامَسْتُمُ النِّسَاءَ فَلَمْ تَجِدُوا مَاءً فَتَيَمَّمُوا صَعِيدًا طَيِّبًا فَامْسَحُوا بِوُجُوهِكُمْ وَأَيْدِيكُم مِّنْهُ ۚ مَا يُرِيدُ اللَّهُ لِيَجْعَلَ عَلَيْكُم مِّنْ حَرَجٍ وَلَٰكِن يُرِيدُ لِيُطَهِّرَكُمْ وَلِيُتِمَّ نِعْمَتَهُ عَلَيْكُمْ لَعَلَّكُمْ تَشْكُرُونَ – 5:6